alexbaylis41/Battle-of-the-Neighbourhoods/README.md

 Skills utilised:

-1.Web scraping data using Beautiful soup
+1. Web scraping data using Beautiful soup

-2.Data wrangling using pandas dataframes
+2. Data wrangling using pandas dataframes

-3.Making calls to the Foursquare api to collect location data
+3. Making calls to the Foursquare api to collect location data

-4.One hot encoding data for use in unsupervised learning
+4. One hot encoding data for use in unsupervised learning

-5.Utilising K-means clustering to segment and compare Toronto neighbourhoods
+5. Utilising K-means clustering to segment and compare Toronto neighbourhoods

-6.Folium maps for interacting and displaying clusters clearly
+6. Folium maps for interacting and displaying clusters clearly